-Prior to this position, Greg was vice president and general manager, F-35 Lightning II Program.
-In this capacity, he was responsible for leading all areas of the F-35 Lightning II fighter aircraft program, to include development, production, sustainment and modernization.
+Previously, Ulmer was the vice president and general manager of the F-35 Lightning II program.
+In this capacity, he was responsible for leading all areas of the F-35 Lightning II fighter aircraft program, including development, production, sustainment and modernization.

-He previously served as vice president of Operations for Lockheed Martin Aeronautics Advanced Development Programs (ADP), also known as the Skunk Works®.
-In this role, he was responsible for the ADP operations comprised of more than 3,000 employees across multiple Aeronautics sites overseeing the F-22 Raptor Modification Line, U-2 Dragon Lady Periodic Depot Maintenance, F-35 Lightning II sub-assembly work and ADP Special Programs.
+He also previously served as the vice president of operations for the Skunk Works.
+In this role, he was responsible for ADP operations undertaken by more than 3,000 employees across multiple Aeronautics sites, overseeing the F-22 Raptor Modification Line, U-2 Dragon Lady Periodic Depot Maintenance, F-35 Lightning II subassembly work and ADP Special Programs.

-Throughout his career, Mr. Ulmer has led several critical initiatives for Lockheed Martin, including efforts as the C-5 vice president and program manager responsible for the overall operations and leadership of the C-5 Reliability Enhancement and Re-Engine Program and the Avionics Modernization Program; the C-130 deputy program manager for Operations; C-130 Air Vehicle director; deputy chief engineer and Flight Test Integrated Product Team (IPT) senior manager and more.
-Mr. Ulmer began his career as a flight test engineer supporting the MD-11, C-17, and C-130J programs from first flight through certification for all three aircraft.
+Throughout his career, Ulmer has led several critical initiatives for Lockheed Martin as the C-5 vice president and program manager responsible for the overall operations and leadership of the C-5 Reliability Enhancement and Re-Engining Program and the Avionics Modernization Program; C-130 deputy program manager for operations; C-130 air vehicle director; deputy chief engineer and Flight Test integrated product team senior manager; and other roles.
+Ulmer began his career as a flight test engineer supporting the MD-11, C-17 and C-130J programs from first flight through certification for all three aircraft.

-Mr. Ulmer graduated from California Polytechnic State University in San Luis Obispo, Calif., with a bachelor’s degree in Aeronautical Engineering.
-He also holds an executive master’s degree in Business Management with an emphasis on aerospace from the University of Tennessee.
+Ulmer is a member of the Board of Directors for the Fort Worth Economic Development Partnership and a fellow in the Royal Aeronautical Society.
+He is a graduate of California Polytechnic State University in San Luis Obispo, California, where he received a bachelor’s degree in aeronautical engineering, and he holds an executive master’s degree in business management with an emphasis on aerospace from the University of Tennessee.